Destructure a JavaScript object to existing variables

 }

-Plus, if you’re like me and you don’t like using semicolons, you need to add a semicolon before the line, to prevent possible issues with parentheses being around (and Prettier should automatically add it for you, too, if you use it):
+If you’re like me and you don’t like using semicolons, you need to add a semicolon before the line (and Prettier should automatically add it for you, too, if you use it):

 let a, b